Western Visayas

-On May 29, 2015, the region was realigned, when Western Visayas (Region VI) lost both the province of Negros Occidental and the highly urbanized city of Bacolod to the newly formed Negros Island Region.
-However, the region was dissolved, resulting in the return of Negros Occidental and Bacolod to Western Visayas Region on August 9, 2017.
+Western Visayas (Kabisay-an Nakatundan; Kanlurang Kabisayaan; Kanlurang Visayas), designated as Region VI, is an administrative region in the Philippines.
+The region comprises the islands of Panay and Guimaras.
+It consists of five provinces: Aklan, Antique, Capiz, and Iloilo on Panay, and the island province of Guimaras.
+The region also includes one highly urbanized city, Iloilo City, which is the largest city and serves as the regional center.

+The Hiligaynon language, native to Iloilo City, is the region's lingua franca.
+The region is also dominated by native speakers of three Visayan languages: Kinaray-a, Aklanon and Capiznon.
+The land area of the region is 12,750.63 km2, and with a population of 4,730,771 inhabitants.

 Etymology

-The region's current name is in reference to its geographic position in the greater Visayas area.
+The region's name is in reference to its geographic position in the greater Visayas area.

 History

-Regions first came into existence on September 24, 1972, when the provinces of the Philippines were organized into 11 regions by Presidential Decree No. 1 as part of the Integrated Reorganization Plan by President Ferdinand Marcos.
-The provinces of Aklan, Antique, Capiz, Iloilo (including its then-subprovince of Guimaras), and Negros Occidental were grouped together to form the Western Visayas region.
+Regions first came into existence on September 24, 1972, when the provinces of the Philippines were organized into 11 regions by Presidential Decree No. 1 as part of the Integrated Reorganization Plan by President Ferdinand Marcos Sr. The provinces of Aklan, Antique, Capiz, Iloilo (including its then-subprovince of Guimaras), and Negros Occidental were grouped together to form the Western Visayas region.

 The province of Palawan was transferred to Region VI (Western Visayas) on May 23, 2005, by Executive Order 429.
 The Department of the Interior and Local Government announced in June 2005 that the transfer had been completed.

 However, Palaweños criticized the move, citing a lack of consultation, with most residents in Puerto Princesa City and all municipalities but one preferring to stay with Region IV-B. Consequently, Administrative Order No. 129 was issued on August 19, 2005, to address this backlash.
 This Order directed the abeyance of Executive Order 429 pending the approval of an implementation plan for the orderly transfer of Palawan from Region IV-B to Region VI.
 Hence, Palawan is currently still part of Region IV-B.

 By virtue of Executive Order No. 183 issued on May 29, 2015, by President Benigno Aquino III, the province of Negros Occidental and its capital, Bacolod, were both removed from Western Visayas in order to form the Negros Island Region along with Negros Oriental.
 But later regained Negros Occidental and its capital, Bacolod City back into Western Visayas on August 9, 2017, when President Rodrigo Duterte dissolved the Negros Island Region, revoking Executive Order No. 183, s.
 2015 through the signage of Executive Order No. 38, citing the reason of the lack of funds to fully establish the NIR according to Benjamin Diokno, the Secretary of Budget and Management.